 Option 1: Train Pyongyang - Shenyang (NO SURCHARGE) Train departure at 10:25 with scheduled arrival in Dandong on the DPRK-China border the same day at 17:30.
 After that, our representative will help you with the bullet train to Shenyang.
 End of our services.

-Option 2: Train Pyongyang - Beijing (NO SURCHARGE) Train departure by international sleeper train to Beijing at 10:10 with scheduled arrival to Beijing Station on Sunday November 18 at 08:30.
+Option 2: Train Pyongyang - Beijing (NO SURCHARGE) Train departure by international sleeper train to Beijing with scheduled arrival at 10:10 to Beijing Station.
 End of our services.

 Option 3: Flight out (SURCHARGE of USD 60) You will be transferred by our guides and driver to Pyongyang Sunan International ariport to catch the flight back to your preferred destination.

 - Beijing: Monday, Tuesday, Thursday, Friday and Saturday (JS151 08:25 - 09:55) - Shenyang: Wednesday and Saturday (JS155 12:00 -12:10) - Shanghai: Sunday and Thursday (JS157 22:10 - 23:30) - Guangzhou: Saturday and Wednesday (JS157 22:30 - 00:00) - Vladivostok: Monday and Friday (JS271 08:30 - 11:00)

 Dep - Apr 12 Arr - Apr 24

 $ 2,546$ 2,680

 May Day Tour and Mount Paektu